 - manage our grounds in an environmentally and biodiversity-sensitive manner

 We are fully committed to minimising carbon emissions and were the first UK Higher Education Institution (HEI) to undertake the Carbon Trust’s Higher Education Carbon Management process in its ‘pre-pilot’ phase in 2003.
-Our initial carbon reduction target was to reduce CO2 emissions from gas combustion and electricity usage by 12.5% from a 2003/04 baseline of 0.11 tonnes/m2 building floor area by 2010, which we achieved by December 2010.
-Council monitors four Key Performance Indicators in relation to sustainability – total carbon emissions (total impact), carbon emissions per m2 Gross Internal Area (GIA) (efficiency measure), total water use, and water use per m2 GIA.
-During 2019/20, Council noted reductions in all four measures between 2017/18 and 2018/19.
+Our initial carbon reduction target was to reduce CO₂ emissions from gas combustion and electricity usage by 12.5% from a 2003/04 baseline of 0.11 tonnes per m2 building floor area by 2010, which we achieved by December 2010.
+Council monitors four Key Performance Indicators in relation to sustainability – total carbon emissions (total impact), carbon emissions per m2 GIA (efficiency measure), total water use, and water use per m2 GIA.
+During 2020/21, Council noted reductions in all four measures between 2018/19 and 2019/20, noting that the figures for 2019/20 were impacted by the COVID-19 pandemic and should be treated with some caution.

-During 2019/20, we continued to develop our Climate Action Framework.
-Our Council approved a new target of having net zero carbon emissions in Scope 1 and 2 activities, and cutting the University’s Scope 3 emissions by 50%, by 2030.
-Council also declared a Climate Emergency and approved the key principles underpinning the emerging Climate Action Framework.
+During 2020/21, we published our Climate Action Framework, building on our target of having net-zero carbon emissions in Scope 1 and 2 activities, and cutting our Scope 3 emissions by 50% by 2030.
+Core CAF team members were appointed.

-We seek to promote the highest standards of scientific and professional integrity and to give due consideration to the ethical, social and environmental issues arising from our activities.
-In 2019/20, we published our sixth annual statement on research integrity.
-In advancing knowledge to improve health and wellbeing, we undertake various projects in medical research and medically-associated biological research.
-This work is funded by the Medical Research Council, the Biotechnology and Biological Sciences Research Council, and major medical charities including the Wellcome Trust, Cancer Research UK, British Heart Foundation, Arthritis Research UK and Diabetes UK.
+We seek to promote the highest standards of scientific and professional integrity and to give due consideration to the ethical, social, and environmental issues arising from our activities.
+In 2020/21, we published our seventh annual statement on research integrity.
+In advancing knowledge to improve health and wellbeing, we undertake various projects in medical research and medically associated biological research.
+This work is funded by the Medical Research Council, the Biotechnology and Biological Sciences Research Council, and major medical charities including the Wellcome Trust, Cancer Research UK, British Heart Foundation, Arthritis Research UK, and Diabetes UK.
 Research in the UK involving vertebrate animals is regulated, within the framework of the Animals (Scientific Procedures) Act 1986, by the Home Office Animals Scientific Procedures Division and Inspectorate.
 All work on vertebrate animals is conducted under Home Office Licence.
-This means that any projects we undertake have been through an ethical review process, and have then been assessed by a Home Office Inspector.
-The University is committed to the three Rs – Refinement, Reduction and Replacement of experiments involving animals.
+This means that any projects we undertake have been through an ethical review process and have then been assessed by a Home Office Inspector.
+The University is committed to the three Rs – Refinement, Reduction, and Replacement of experiments involving animals.